openactive/openactive-test-suite/packages/openactive-integration-tests/README.md

 To run `openactive-integration-tests` in separate terminal window to `openactive-broker-microservice`, from repository root:

-1. Ensure the [openactive-broker-microservice](../openactive-broker-microservice/) is running
+1. Ensure the [openactive-broker-microservice](../openactive-broker-microservice/) is running in another terminal window
 2. `export NODE_ENV=dev`
 3. `npm run start-tests`